GC Design System Components

 Adjust layouts to optimize the experience on different screen sizes

-property to add your layout for smaller screens or if you are using the same layout for all screens. - Use the
+• Use the columns property to add your layout for smaller screens or if you are using the same layout for all screens.

-property to set your tablet layout (48em and 768px and above) or if you are using the same layout for medium and large screens. - Use the
+• Use the columns-tablet property to set your tablet layout (48em and 768px and above) or if you are using the same layout for medium and large screens.

 Tip: Keep layouts simple.
 Consider optimizing each layout for mobile, tablet, and desktop to provide a better user experience for all viewports.